kovidgoyal/calibre/manual/faq.rst

       monitoring/managing application you have running.
 Turn it off and you should be fine.

-    * If the crashes happen specifically when you are using a file dialog, like clicking on the Add Books button or the Save to Disk button, then you have some software that has installed broken Shell extensions on your computer.
+    * If the crashes happen specifically when you are using a file dialog, like clicking on the :guilabel:`Add books` button or the :guilabel:`Save to Disk button`, then you have some software that has installed broken Shell extensions on your computer.
 Known culprits include: *SpiderOak*, *odrive sync* and *Dell Backup and Recovery*.
 If you have one of these, uninstall them and you will be fine.
-You can also use the
-      `NirSoft Shell Extension Viewer <https://www.nirsoft.net/utils/shexview.html>`_
-      to see what shell extensions are installed on your system and disable them individually, if you dont want to uninstall the full program.
+You can also use the `NirSoft Shell Extension Viewer <https://www.nirsoft.net/utils/shexview.html>`_ to see what shell extensions are installed on your system and disable them individually, if you dont want to uninstall the full program.
 Remember to use "Restart Explorer" or reboot your computer after disabling the shell extensions.

 If none of the above apply to you, then there is some other program on your computer that is interfering with calibre.
 First reboot your computer in safe